 Carver is also just two miles away from the city of Chaska, which gives residents easy access to even more fantastic resources including great schools and top rated eateries.
-If you’re looking for a suburban community to settle in to, browse our listings of homes for sale in Carver and find your place.
+If you’re looking for a suburban community to settle into, browse our listings of homes for sale in Carver MN and find your place today!

 Carver is home to an assortment of antique shops and other fun eclectic retailers for shopping lovers to enjoy.
 Carver is also conveniently located near Chaska, which is known for its quaint downtown shopping area filled with unique boutiques like Shop 501.

 Hungry?
 Carver features several unique eateries to satisfy residents every craving.
 Some local favorites include spectacular (and cheap) burgers at Harvey’s Bar, and classic bar eats at Lisa’s Place.
 Plus, nearby Chaska is home to other fun restaurants like Tommy’s Malt Shop and the Egg and Pie Diner.

 The City of Carver works to promote sustainability within the community by utilizing energy-efficient practices and encouraging comprehensive traditional and organics recycling within city households.

 Independent School District #112, Eastern Carver County Schools, provides educational services and resources to Carver residents of all ages.
 From comprehensive STEM and traditional academic coursework to extensive extra curricular activities and community education, this district helps to bolster a life-long love of learning throughout the community.

 SouthWest Transit provides public transportation services to the residents of Carver.
 This service provides express bus routes to downtown Minneapolis and other destinations in the metro area.

 The Carver City Council consists of five members, the Mayor and four additional councilors.
 This group presides over all city business, including deciding policies, ordinances, and budgets.
 The city council meets on the first and third Monday of each month.